-3. Failure to Maintain Academic Standing: Students must earn a minimum overall grade of 75 in all PTHA classes, labs, and core courses in order to remain in the PTA Program.
-Students are encouraged to access and monitor all course grades by utilizing Blackboard course gradebooks.
+3. Failure to Maintain Academic Standing:

+Students must earn a minimum overall grade of 75 in all PTHA classes, labs, and core courses in order to remain in the PTA Program.
+Students are encouraged to access and monitor all course grades by utilizing Blackboard course gradebook.
 The course grades on Blackboard will be considered the first level of notification of possible impending failure of the course.
-The student is responsible for seeking additional help from course instructors if grades fall below average.
-If a student earns a final grade below 75 in any of the PTHA courses, the student will not be allowed to proceed in the program and will fall under the Re-Admission Policy.
+The student is responsible for seeking additional help from course instructors/tutors if grades fall below average.
+If a student earns a final grade below 75 in any of the PTHA courses, the student will not be allowed to proceed in the program.
 All prerequisites must be met for the student to progress in the PTA curriculum.

 The second level of notification of impending failure will be considered if a student's performance is weak or unsatisfactory (course average of 74 and below) at mid-term.
 The student will be formally notified via the "Early Concern Letter" and required to meet with the PTA Director and/or faculty to discuss areas of concern.
-At this time, the "Student Success Action Plan" will be developed and completed by the student and instructor(s) as a means to set goals meant to guide student request.
+At this time, the "Student Success Action Plan" will be developed and completed by the student and instructor(s) as a means to set goals meant to guide student remediation.
+In all instances, program faculty will be available for assistance upon student request.
 All discussion presented during the meeting will be documented and signed by all parties.
 The student's signature on the "Student Success Action Plan" indicates that the student contributed and agrees with the action plan, and requires all goals for success are met.
 All stated goals must be met by designated deadlines or student will be dismissed from the program.
-The action plan may be revisited at various times during the semester to ensure the student is progressing towards established goals.
+The action plan may be revisited at various times during the semester to ensure the student is progressing towards established goals or for goal revision.
 This document will be kept confidential and placed in the student's personal folder.

-For questions regarding material in a specific PTHA course, the student should consult the instructor who is teaching that course material.
+^{}For questions regarding material in a specific PTHA course, the student should consult the instructor who is teaching that course material.

-For concerns dealing with clinical matters, the Clinical Instructor and/or Professor Moody, Director of Clinical Education (DCE) should be consulted.
+For concerns related to clinical matters, the Clinical Instructor and/or Professor Moody, Director of Clinical Education (DCE) should be consulted.